DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Dutton, W.H., A. Shepherd and C. Di Gennaro.
 ‘Digital Divides and Choices Reconfiguring Access: National and Cross National Patterns of Internet Diffusion and Use’, in B. Anderson, M. Brynin, Y. Raban and J.
-Gershuny (eds.) *Information and Communication Technologies in Society E-Living in a Digital Europe*, London: Routledge, 2007, pp. 31-45.
+Gershuny (eds) *Information and Communication Technologies in Society E-Living in a Digital Europe*, London: Routledge, 2007, pp. 31-45.

 Dyson, L.E.
 ‘Design for a Culturally Affirming Indigenous Computer